The changing face of boarding at St. Edmund’s

 Today’s boarding cohort comprises a nucleus of regular boarders whose parents want their children to experience a little independence.
 Their numbers are increased by the flexiboarders, who may stay an occasional night when their parents choose, or perhaps opt for a couple of regular mid-week nights.
 The emphasis is entirely on leaving parents and children free to choose.
 Two or three times a term, they are invaded by 60-70 children, for the now legendary themed evenings.

-The Boarding Houseparents are Sian and Trevor Hopkins, long-standing teachers at St Edmund’s and parents themselves with grown-up children.
+The Boarding Houseparents are Peter and Charmaine Messina, long-standing teachers at St. Edmund’s and parents themselves with children at the school.

-Trevor, who is also a trained counsellor, comments: “Everything we do is designed around making the children feel comfortable and secure.
+Peter, who is also the Director of Sport, comments: "Everything we do is designed around making the children feel comfortable and secure.
 It’s not about imposing some new regime in their lives.
 They wear home clothes, and can bring in their own duvets, teddies and posters from home.
-We don’t even have any particular rules, beyond the usual school standards of being good considerate citizens.”
+We don’t even have any particular rules, beyond the usual school standards of being good considerate citizens."

-Once prep is over, a convivial hum of Playstations, snooker and DVDs rises up in the junior and senior common rooms.
+Once prep is over, a convivial hum of Playstations, snooker and DVDs rises up in the boarders’ common room.
 The children unwind and relax as they would at home, with birthdays, pancake days, hallowe’en and all those other crucial days in the calendar suitably celebrated.
 On special evenings, there are chocolate fondues and trips out to the cinema or to Guildford.
 Just before bedtime, there’s milk or hot chocolate and biscuits, and a quiet time to read and wind down.

 The Hogwarts factor